Skip to content

 ASA-Endorsed Federal Tax Bill Passes Committee, Full House Could Happen this Week

-International Trade Commission Investigation of Certain Vehicle Parts and Components A bipartisan federal tax bill, endorsed by ASA, passed the U.S. House Ways & Means Committee with 40 votes in favor and 3 votes against.
+House Committees Schedule Markups on Key Automotive Legislation A bipartisan federal tax bill, endorsed by ASA, passed the U.S. House Ways & Means Committee with 40 votes in favor and 3 votes against.
 Congressional sources say the full U.S. House of Representatives may vote on the legislation this week.
-The following provisions in…
+The following provisions in H.R.
+7024,…

 Read More